A dormant, overmassive black hole in the early Universe: Abstract

 The presence of overmassive black holes in the early Universe has been explained by a variety of models and cosmological simulations.
-These predict that either black holes are born from relatively massive seeds (e.g. direct collapse black hole scenario) accreting below the Eddington rate, or from light seeds (e.g. remnants from the first generation of stars) experiencing phases of super-Eddington accretion during galaxy merging events(\cite{Schneider2023, Trinca2022, Bennett2024, Volonteri2023, Pacucci2023, Trinca2023, Koudmani23, Dayal2024, Zhang23, Lupi23, Pezzulli2016}.
-The bottom panels of \autoref{fig:comparisons} show the comparison of JADES GN 1146115 with the CAT semi-analytical models from \cite{Schneider2023, Trinca2022}, who envisage both scenarios, in a snapshot at z=7.
-The Eddington-limited, heavy-seeds scenario (grey small scattered symbols) fails to reproduce the properties of JADES GN 1146115.
+These predict that either black holes are born from relatively massive seeds (often called `heavy seeds', such as direct collapse black hole, originating from clouds of pristine gas) accreting below the Eddington rate, or from short phases of super-Eddington accretion (possibly driven by galaxy mergers) either on light (stellar remnants) or heavy seeds (\citem{Schneider2023, Trinca2022, Bennett2024, Volonteri2023, Pacucci2023, Trinca2023, Koudmani23, Dayal2024, Zhang23, Lupi23, Pezzulli2016}).
+The bottom panels of Fig.\ref{fig:comparisons} show the comparison of GN-1001830 with the CAT semi-analytical models from \citem{Schneider2023, Trinca2022}, who envisage both scenarios, in a snapshot at $z=7$.
+The Eddington-limited, heavy-seeds scenario (grey small symbols) fails to reproduce the properties of GN-1001830.
 Indeed, in order to reproduce the large black hole masses observed at high redshift without exceeding the Eddington limit, this scenario requires black holes to be accreting close to the Eddington limit for most of the time.
 Therefore, the high mass black holes, predicted by this scenario, are not found at the significantly sub-Eddington rates as observed in our object.
-Additionally, this scenario can reproduce a very overmassive nature of black holes ($M_{\rm BH}/M_{\rm star}\sim 0.1$) only for low mass galaxies ($M_{\rm star}\sim 10^6-10^7~M_\odot$), or more moderately overmassive black holes ($M_{\rm BH}/M_{\rm star}\sim 0.01$) in more massive galaxies, hence is not capable of reproducing the $M_{\rm BH}/M_{\rm star}=0.43$ observed in JADES GN 1146115 with $M_{\rm star}=2\times 10^9~M_\odot$.
-On the contrary, the models show that, even starting from light seeds, allowing super-Eddington accretion bursts (red shaded contours) can reproduce properly the observed properties of our object.
-It may sound counter-intuitive that super-Eddington scenarios can reproduce better the relatively quiescent AGN in JADES GN 1146115.
-The fact is that super-Eddington accretion phases allow the black hole to grow rapidly in those short (1-4 Myr) bursts, while the resulting strong feedback makes the black hole lack gas to accrete significantly for long periods.
-Essentially, the short super-Eddington bursts make the black hole reach high masses while allowing it to be dormant for long periods, hence making it more probable to be observed in such a dormant phase.
+Additionally, this scenario can either reproduce a very overmassive nature of black holes ($M_{\rm BH}/M_{\rm star}\sim 0.1$) only for low mass galaxies ($M_{\rm star}\sim 10^6-10^7~M_\odot$), or more moderately overmassive black holes ($M_{\rm BH}/M_{\rm star}\sim 0.01$) in more massive galaxies, hence is not capable of reproducing the $M_{\rm BH}/M_{\rm star}=0.43$ observed in GN-1001830 with $M_{\rm star}=2\times 10^9~M_\odot$.
+On the contrary, the models show that, even starting from light seeds, allowing super-Eddington accretion bursts (red shaded contours) can reproduce the observed properties of our object.
+It may sound counter-intuitive that super-Eddington scenarios can better reproduce the relatively quiescent AGN in GN-1001830.
+The fact is that super-Eddington accretion phases allow the black hole to grow rapidly in short (1-4 Myr) bursts, while the resulting strong feedback makes the black hole lack gas to accrete significantly for long periods.
+This way, black holes can reach high masses while staying dormant for long periods, increasing the probability of seeing them in a low luminosity (dormant) state.